CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 - Consider changing the CompuTec AppEngine port (if supported in your configuration) to a port outside the reserved range.

 :::note[info]
-If you need help, or have any questions, contact us via the [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
+If you need help, or have any questions, contact us via the [CompuTec Support Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
 :::

 ## Problem: CompuTec AppEngine doesn't connect to the database